wallix/awless/README.md

 ## Setup shell autocompletion

+Awless has commands, subcommands and flag completion.
+It becomes really useful for CRUD onliner when managing resources for example.

 Read the wiki page for setting autocompletion for [bash](https://github.com/wallix/awless/wiki/Setup-Autocomplete#bash) or [zsh](https://github.com/wallix/awless/wiki/Setup-Autocomplete#zsh).

 ## First `awless` commands

-`awless` works by performing commands, which query either the AWS infrastructure or the local snapshot of the infrastructure.
+`awless` works by performing commands, which query either the AWS services or a local snapshot of the cloud services.

 ### Listing resources